Esiliiga B: Current clubs

 c – reserve teams are ineligible for promotion.

 Champions

 All-time Esiliiga B table

 The table is a cumulative record of all match results, points and goals of every team that has played in the Esiliiga B since its inception in 2013.
-The table that follows is accurate as of the end of the 2022 season.
-Teams in bold play in the Esiliiga B 2022 season.
+The table that follows is accurate as of the end of the 2024 season.
+Teams in bold played in the Esiliiga B 2024 season.
 Numbers in bold are the record (highest) numbers in each column.

 In this ranking 3 points are awarded for a win, 1 for a draw, and 0 for a loss.
 Promotion matches and relegation matches involving clubs of higher or lower leagues are not counted.

 The table is sorted by all-time points.